Liminality is now permanently closed to submissions!

 In anthropological terms, liminality is the midpoint of a ritual: the threshold where a person is no longer quite who they were, not yet who they might become.
 In between masks, what face might you have?
 What might you be in transit?
 Where will you go?
 Everything is possible in that moment; change is its own goal.
 Liminality is the space between.

-Liminality pays $10 per poem, for first worldwide publication rights and non-exclusive anthology rights.
+Liminality paid $10 per poem, for first worldwide publication rights and non-exclusive anthology rights.